-QUESTION: HOW DO I GET MY KID?
+QUESTION: HOW DO I GET MY CHILD?

-1) An [incident/event] has happened at a school [state briefly if you can], and a student/parent reunification process is underway.
+1) A student / parent reunification process is underway due to [incident / event] at school [state briefly, if you can].

-- a) This process protects the safety of students. - b) We plan and train for reunification. - c) Our plan ensures each student will be released to their emergency contract.
+- a) Please go to [location] to be reunited with your child. - b) This process protects the safety of students. - c) We plan and train for reunification.

-2) Be patient, it takes time to reunify everyone.
+2) Be patient, the reunification process takes time.

-- a) When you arrive, please follow instructions. - b) It is common to feel anxious while you are waiting. - c) We will reunite students and parents as quickly as possible.
+- a) When you arrive, please check in and follow instructions. - b) Your child will be supervised at [location] until reunited. - c) We will reunite students and families as quickly as possible.